octokit/plugin-rest-endpoint-methods.js/docs/dependabot/updateAlert.md

 # Update a Dependabot alert

-You must use an access token with the `security_events` scope to use this endpoint with private repositories.
-You can also use tokens with the `public_repo` scope for public repositories only.
-GitHub Apps must have **Dependabot alerts** write permission to use this endpoint.

-To use this endpoint, you must have access to security alerts for the repository.
+The authenticated user must have access to security alerts for the repository to use this endpoint.
 For more information, see "[Granting access to security alerts](https://docs.github.com/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository#granting-access-to-security-alerts)."

+OAuth app tokens and personal access tokens (classic) need the `security_events` scope to use this endpoint.
+If this endpoint is only used with public repositories, the token can use the `public_repo` scope instead.

 ```js
 octokit.rest.dependabot.updateAlert({